Criteria

 and

-- Have not received prior chimeric antigen receptor T therapy or any other gene therapy and are not being considered for treatment with any other gene therapy.
+- Have not received prior chimeric antigen receptor T therapy or any other gene therapy and are not being considered for treatment with any other cell or gene therapy.

 Idecabtagene vicleucel and